Arunabha-NOTE/CelebalInternship/week1/assignment1.md

 ### 🎯 Objective

-Execute basic Linux commands to manipulate files and directories.
+Execute basic Linux commands (e.g., ls, cd, mkdir, rm, touch) to manipulate files and directories, with an emphasis on understanding their usage.

 ### 📝 Solution